ZynCarpets/ZynCarpets/docs/README.md

 - Form submission rate limiting
 - Automated backup system for form submissions
 - 30-day backup retention policy
-- GitHub repository secrets for sensitive data

-### Required Environment Variables
-1. `GOOGLE_ANALYTICS_ID`: Your Google Analytics Measurement ID (e.g., G-XXXXXXXXXX)
-   - Used for tracking website analytics
-   - Keep this ID private and never commit it to version control

-2. `GOOGLE_SITE_VERIFICATION`: Your Google Search Console verification code
-   - Used to verify website ownership in Google Search Console
-   - Format: A string of characters provided by Google Search Console
-   - Keep this code private and never commit it to version control

-3. `FORMSPREE_FORM_ID`: Your Formspree form ID (e.g., xzzrvpeb)
-   - Used for the contact form submission
-   - Keep this ID private and never commit it to version control
-   - The form ID is used in the contact form's data attribute

 ### Security Best Practices
 1. Keep dependencies updated